opencog/docker/opencog/lang-pairs/README.md

         docker build --no-cache -t opencog/lang-pairs .
 ```
 2. `docker create --name pair-counter -p 8080:80 -p 17002:17002 -it opencog/lang-pairs`
-   Note: the -p flag is external_port:internal_port
+   Note: the `-p` flag is `external_port:internal_port`.
+The first flag
+   exposes the internal webserver on `localhost:8080` and the second
+   flag exposes the cogserver.
 3. `docker start -i pair-counter`
 4. `cd experiments/run-1`
 5. Review the config files; change as desired.
 6. `.
 0-pipeline.sh`  # i.e. source the contents of this config file.
 7. `run/run-tmux.sh`  # Set up multiple byobu terminals.
-8. Review the project README's and follow those ...
+8. Review the language-learning project README's and follow those ...

-For example:
+Here's a simplified digest, just enough to get the basics for word-pairs
+running:

 A. Go to the `cogsrv` tab, and run `run/2-word-pairs/run-cogserver.sh`